iangif/formant-annotation-tool/README.md

 sudo apt install praat
 ```

-If there are still errors, manually add the path to the Praat executable in `.env`.
+If errors continue, manually add the path to the Praat executable in `.env`.

-The Praat executable should be located on the same OS as the one running this project.
+The Praat executable must be installed on the same operating system that is running this project.

+---

+## Adjudication

+Instructions for opening the adjudication interface are available in [ADJUDICATE.md](ADJUDICATE.md).